mbrown1413/japanese-guide/docs/guide.md

     * [Hiragana Table](https://en.wikipedia.org/wiki/Hiragana#/media/File:Table_hiragana.svg) from the [Wikipedia article on Hiragana](https://en.wikipedia.org/wiki/Hiragana)
     * [Katakana Table](https://en.wikipedia.org/wiki/Katakana#/media/File:Table_katakana.svg) from the [Wikipedia article on Katakana](https://en.wikipedia.org/wiki/Katakana)
 * Use mnemonics
-* Learning to write the hiragana and Katakana can help you remember them very well.
+* Learning to write hiragana and katakana can help you remember them very well.

 ### Pronunciation

 While a lot of sounds in Japanese are the same as English, some are subtly different.
-It's much better if you learn the differences early so you don't build bad habbits.
+It's much better if you learn the differences early so you don't build bad habits.

 **Romaji** - Avoid romaji when possible.
 Romaji is when the phonetic (hiragana / katakana) characters are converted into English letters (for example: